Richard Manuel: Posthumous recognition

 Although Manuel died before The Band recorded their final three albums, two songs featuring him on lead vocals, recorded in the 1980s, were included on the first two of these albums: "Country Boy," on Jericho (1993), and "She Knows," on High on the Hog (1996).

 In 1994, Manuel was posthumously inducted into the Rock and Roll Hall of Fame as a member of The Band.
 In 2015, he was inducted into the New York Blues Hall of Fame.

 In 2002, the Japanese label Dreamsville Records released Whispering Pines: Live at the Getaway, which contains selections from a solo performance by Manuel at The Getaway in October 1985.

 Robbie Robertson's "Fallen Angel" (1987), Ronnie Hawkins's "Days Gone By" (1995) and The Band's "Too Soon Gone" (1993) are all tributes to Manuel.

 Eric Clapton's 1986 album, August, features his tribute to Manuel, entitled "Holy Mother."
 The San Francisco–area group The Call, who had collaborated with Hudson and Robertson, dedicated the video for their 1986 single "Everywhere I Go" to Manuel.
 Counting Crows recorded the song "If I Could Give All My Love (Richard Manuel Is Dead)," released on their 2002 album Hard Candy.
 The Drive-By Truckers' song "Danko/Manuel" was released on their album The Dirty South in 2004.

 Head of Femur included "Song for Richard Manuel" on their 2005 release, Hysterical Stars.
 In 2008, the Michigan roots quartet Steppin' In It released the album Simple Tunes for Troubled Times, which contains the song "The Ghost of Richard Manuel," while Isaac Gillespie's album 1971 features "Richard Manuel the Pacifier."
 Ray Lamontagne referred to the singer during his performance on the BBC program Songwriter's Circle.
 In 2012 Black Prairie released A Tear in the Eye Is a Wound in the Heart, which includes the song "Richard Manuel".
+Steppin' In It's 2008 album, "Simple Tunes For Troubled Times" includes the song "The Ghost of Richard Manuel."
 In a 2016 interview on his "WTF" podcast, Marc Maron and Roger Waters discussed their mutual love for The Band, with Waters ruminating on the beauty of Manuel's voice.

+In 2025, author Stephen T. Lewis released the first official biography of Richard Manuel, Richard Manuel: His Life and Music, from the Hawks and Bob Dylan to The Band.